processone/eturnal/README.md

     # systemctl reload eturnal
     # systemctl stop eturnal

+For non-systemd platforms, an example init script is shipped in the `etc/init.d` directory.

-On non-systemd platforms, the `eturnalctl` command can be used, see:
+For controlling eturnal, the `eturnalctl` command can be used; see:

     # eturnalctl help